-• The Headteacher and members of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff;

-- The Headteacher and Senior Leaders are responsible for ensuring that staff receive suitable training to enable them to carry out their roles online safely, particularly in regard to remote leaning and live learning; - The Headteacher and Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal online safety monitoring role; and - At Hillcrest School there is a policy and procedure for Safeguarding Supervision, designed by the DSL and includes online safety.
+- The Headteacher and members of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff; - The Headteacher and Senior Leaders are responsible for ensuring that staff receive suitable training to enable them to carry out their roles online safely, particularly in regard to remote leaning and live learning; - The Headteacher and Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal online safety monitoring role; and - At Hillcrest School there is a policy and procedure for Safeguarding Supervision, designed by the DSL and includes online safety.
 This is to provide a safety net and also support to those colleagues who take on important monitoring roles.

-Online Safety Coordinator (Designated Safeguarding Leader):
+Designated Safeguarding Leader:

-- takes day to day responsibility for online safety issues and has a leading role in establishing and reviewing the school online safety policies / documents; - ensures that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place; - provides regular safeguarding training and updated advice for staff through the National Online Safety Forum; - liaises with school technical staff to ensure effective monitoring and reporting systems in place; - creates communication channels for students and parents to report any online safety concerns, i.e. cyber-bullying, harassment, child-on-child abuse, cybercrime, inappropriate content; - plans and co-ordinates curriculum provision, i.e. Internet Safety Day, PSD provision, planning online safety assembly every half-term; - takes appropriate disciplinary action against students for inappropriate behaviour online, as outlined in the Behaviour and Anti-Bullying policy; - raise awareness with staff about the potential impact of remote learning on the mental health and well-being of students, including screen time, during periods of remote learning; - receives reports of online safety incidents/violations and creates a log of incidents, and actions taken, to inform future online safety developments; - meets regularly with Safeguarding Governor to discuss current issues, review incident logs and filtering / change control logs, and reports termly to the Governing Body; - audits current provision for online safety education through the 360-degree tool; and - signposts parents/carers to appropriate online safety resources to support them to keep their child safe online through the National Online Safety Forum.
+- takes day to day responsibility for online safety issues and has a leading role in establishing and reviewing the school online safety policies / documents; - ensures that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place; - provides regular safeguarding / online safety training and updated advice for staff through the National Online Safety Forum, including annual cyber-security training; - liaises with school IT technical staff to ensure effective filtering and monitoring, and reporting systems in place; - completes an annual review of filtering and monitoring systems, or when a safeguarding risk is identified, there is a change in working practice (ie - remote learning) or new technology is introduced; - creates communication channels for students and parents to report any online safety concerns, i.e. cyber-bullying, harassment, child-on-child abuse, cybercrime, inappropriate content; - plans and co-ordinates curriculum provision, i.e. Internet Safety Day, Life Skills provision, planning online safety assembly every half-term; - takes appropriate disciplinary action against students for inappropriate behaviour online, as outlined in the Behaviour and Anti-Bullying policy; - raise awareness with staff about the potential impact of remote learning on the mental health and well-being of students, including screen time, during periods of remote learning; - receives reports of online safety incidents/violations and creates a log of incidents, and actions taken, to identify patterns in student online behaviour and inform future online safety developments; - meets regularly with Safeguarding Governor to discuss current issues, review incident logs and filtering / change control logs, and reports termly to the Governing Body: - audits current provision for online safety education through the 360-degree tool; - applies school safeguarding practices and makes appropriate referrals to external agencies if online behaviour suggests a child may be at risk of harm; and - signposts parents/carers to appropriate online safety resources to support them to keep their child safe online through the National Online Safety Forum.